CodeAldi/homework-14-maret-2022/.lesson/instructions.md

 end
 ```

 However, we can actually make it even better.
-Instead of having the implementation details on how a `monster` object takes a damage, we can just enapsulate that behavior into its own method, let's name it `take_damage`.
+Instead of having the implementation details on how a `monster` object takes a damage, we can just encapsulate that behavior into its own method, let's name it `take_damage`.
 This way, in our `attack` method, whenever any object takes damage, we can just call that object's `take_damage` method and pass the amount of damage it should take.
 Our implementation now should look something like this:

 ```ruby
 # monster.rb